dxmv/google_clone/README.md

 ## Phase 4 – **Scale the crawl**

 1. **Crawler V2**
+   - [ ] Make it concurent
    - [ ] Make the delay better
    - [ ] Extract meta description too
    - [ ] Work with the whole world wide web
+   - [ ] Store the metadata and html somewhere else, like redis
    - [ ] Extract the imagelinks and backlinks
-   - [ ] Store the metadata and html somewhere else
 2. **Incremental indexing**
    - [ ] Write new segments; background merge.
    - [ ] TTL old pages and re‑crawl on expiry.